krullmizter/dog-breed-id-fastai/README.md

 ## TODO
 * Automatic download of the Stanford dataset .zip file from Kaggle if it's not downloaded.
 * Better: `item_tfms` and `batch_tfms`.
-* Try to include more exceptions and better if statements.
 * Single or multi-item detection.
-* Add "time to train" to the stats .json file.
-* Wrap certain cells, and longer code into easy to use functions and methods.
 * View bounding boxes.
 * Hover effect over the second scatter plot.
-* Grammar, spell-checks, better comments, and structure.
 * Clean up (remove .zip file a.s.o.).
 * Link to thesis when done.
-* Publish code, choose license.
+* Publish code, choose a license.
 ---
 Created by: Samuel Granvik [GitHub](https://github.com/krullmizter/) [LinkedIn](https://www.linkedin.com/in/samuel-granvik-93977013a/)